lukepiper/thesatorilab.github.io/playbook/playbook.md

 And we work with a lovely bunch of associates, some of them a lot, some of them occasionally.

-So it seemed like a good idea to cap
+So it seemed like a good idea to capture in one place how we do things, why we do them that way and what your role might be in doing those things

-Finally, this document is inspired by [Thoughtbot's excellent playbook](https://playbook.thoughtbot.com/).
-Thanks, Thoughtbot!
+This document is utterly stolen from DXW's brilliant playbook (literally we forked their pla

 ## Working at dxw